Champagne Pol Roger - Brut Réserve

 See all reviews from this customer

-A standard champagne.
-Fine bubbles, with a nose hinting at white flowers; on the palate, it’s crisp and well-balanced.
-Best served as an aperitif or with a starter.
+A standard Champagne.
+Fine bubbles, with a nose hinting at white flowers; on the palate, it’s precise and well-balanced.
+Best enjoyed as an aperitif or with an appetizer.

 See all reviews from this customer